Data Privacy – The Best Podcasts in German 2021

 Tip: You can also subscribe to a newsletter with further information and news about the podcast.

 - Data privacy

 - Open Source

 Computer und Kommunikation is a division of Deutschlandfunk, a public radio station in Germany.
 Once a week, a series on computers and communication is broadcasted on the radio.
 This series appears in the podcast feed, shortly after.
-Although the topic of data protection does not appear directly in the title, every episode of this podcast is about it at least once.
+Although the topic of data protection does not appear directly in the title, in every episode of this podcast it is mentioned at least once.

 Nevertheless, there is a great recommendation from us for Computer und Kommunikation.
 The reason for this is that it is the only German-language podcast that interviews experts from science and authorities.
 All other podcasts invite lawyers to their shows.
 The guests at Computer und Kommunikation are a helpful addition because they have a completely different perspective on the topics.

 The expert interviews offer a great added value.
 This is the main reason I listen to the show.